Picovoice/porcupine/binding/flutter/README.md

     }
 }
 ```
-In this case you don't pass in a detection callback as you will be passing in audio frames directly using the process function:
+To search for a keyword in audio, you must pass frames of audio to Porcupine using the `process` function.
+The `keywordIndex` returned will either be -1 if no detection was made or an integer specifying which keyword was detected.

 ```dart
 List<int> buffer = getAudioFrame();